 Public Health

-To alleviate the financial hardship of the pandemic, the Rhode Island Department of Administration (DOA) distributed grants to each nonprofit and for-profit hospital in accordance with a formula provided by the Rhode Island General Assembly.
+To alleviate the financial hardship of the pandemic, the State distributed grants to each nonprofit and for-profit hospital in accordance with a formula provided by the Rhode Island General Assembly.

-These funds are supporting the Rhode Island Department of Health's COVID-19-related activities, including communications, quant/data and analytics, testing, and contact tracing.
+These funds are supporting the Department of Health's COVID-19-related activities, including communications, quant/data and analytics, testing, and contact tracing.

-These funds are supporting the Rhode Island Department of Health's COVID-19-related activities, including communications, quant/data and analytics, testing, and contact tracing.
+These funds are supporting the Department of Health's COVID-19-related activities, including communications, quant/data and analytics, testing, and contact tracing.

-These funds are supporting the Rhode Island Department of Health's COVID-19-related activities, including communications, quant/data and analytics, testing, and contact tracing.
+These funds are supporting the Department of Health's COVID-19-related activities, including communications, quant/data and analytics, testing, and contact tracing.

 The funds are providing for storage of personal protective equipment and other supplies at two state-operated facilities.
 Costs include, but are not limited to, lease payments and wages for workers operating the warehouses.